-This is my personal review on the book Redeeming Love.
-It’s a sad story about a girl in search for love.
+This is my personal review of the book Redeeming Love.
+It’s a sad story about a girl in search of love.

 I don’t like reading books on my computer, I like to have them in my hands, to turn the pages, there’s nothing like that feeling, I’m sure you know it. 🙂

 But I had this book on my computer so I didn’t want to buy it, and I read it there because I didn’t have much choice, but I don’t like that.

 This book was amazing, I read it with such joy and pleasure, I liked it very much.

 Redeeming Love, by Francine Rivers, is a historical romance novel set in the 1850s Gold Rush in California.
 The story is inspired by the book of Hosea from the Bible.
 Its central theme is the redeeming love of God towards sinners.
 (Wikipedia)

 I went through so many emotions with what was happening in the book, I can’t even tell you, and you know, of course, that I also cried. 🙂

 I was so amazed by the “heart strength” of Hosea, how much pain he could support, I thought about our lives and sins and how much God forgives us.

 This is the exact purpose of the book, a comparison with us and God’s love for us, sinners.